celinargy/celinargy/README.md

 ### 🙋 Introducing Myself

-Hello, I'm Celine.
-With a strong educational foundation in business and over 5 years of experience as a former executive assistant, I have a deep curiosity for understanding how things work and finding ways to optimize them.
-My journey into the world of Data Analytics began through my academic pursuits, collaborating with industry partners and seasoned professionals from tech giants like Yandex.
+Hello, I'm Celine, bringing over 5 years of experience as an executive assistant and a strong business education.
+My journey into Data Analytics began during my academic pursuits, collaborating with industry leaders like Yandex.

-My experience provided me with an iron strength to navigate uncertainties and handle projects from start to end.
-I built strong resilience and I have a unique view of how customer-oriented services develop outside of EU, where digitalisation is faster and developments take place at a fast pace.

-I'm currently building a portfolio of small projects that showcase my prowess in analytics and reporting, data modeling, and SQL and Python querying.
+I excel in navigating uncertainties, managing projects from start to finish, and offer a unique perspective on customer-oriented services outside the EU where digitalization is rapid.
+Currently, I'm building a portfolio showcasing my skills in analytics, reporting, data modeling, and SQL/Python querying.

+I'm also a good communicator and speak several languages: French, English, Spanish and Russian.

+Key Skills:

-- Skilled in Python for visualisation (Matplotlib, Seaborne), data manipulation and engineering (Numpy, Scipy), ML modelling (Sklearn)
+- Python: Visualization (Matplotlib, Seaborn), data manipulation (Numpy, Scipy), and ML modeling (Sklearn).
-- Experienced in data analysis and reporting using Google Sheets and Excel through Python
+- Data Analysis: Proficient in Google Sheets and Excel through Python.
-- Skilled in SQL for data querying, generating reports, and performing ad-hoc analyses
+- SQL: Experienced in data querying, report generation, and ad-hoc analyses.

+I'm eager to bring my analytical prowess to new challenges and contribute to meaningful projects.

 ## 📚 Projects